Mouthwashes are meant to be spit out, not swallowed. Find out what happens if you swallow mouthwash.

-If you, or a child, should swallow a small amount of fluoride mouthwash (or any other type), there's no reason to panic, but do take care to avoid swallowing mouthwash again by taking some of these steps:
+If you, or a child, accidentally swallow a small amount of fluoride mouthwash (or any other type), there's no reason to panic, but do take care to avoid swallowing mouthwash again by taking some of these steps:

 Supervise Children - Don't let children use mouthwash unsupervised.
 It has been recommended that children between the age of 6 and 12 need to be supervised when they use a mouthwash to prevent them from swallowing it.
 Be sure they spit the mouthwash.
 Many companies use child-resistant caps to help you out.
 Children younger than 6 years may have trouble controlling the swallowing reflex, so mouthwash is not recommended for young children.